checosdovalina/StoryGenius/replit.md

 -   **Tournament Doubles Integration**: Supports creating, editing, and viewing both singles and doubles matches with conditional player fields, Zod validation for unique players in doubles, modality badges, and team-based formatting.
 Player lists auto-refresh.
 -   **Excel Import Module**: Bulk import functionality for players and matches (Singles/Doubles) with automatic data processing, player creation, and tournament registration.
 It includes downloadable templates, Zod validation with detailed error reporting, and a results preview.
 Authorization is restricted to SuperAdmin and Tournament Admin roles.
 -   **Tournament-Scoped Calendar System**: Integrated calendar module accessible via sidebar menu with role-based filtering.
 Players view only their scheduled matches, while admins can create, edit, and delete matches within specific tournaments.
 SuperAdmins and Admins have access to a global "All Tournaments" view showing all scheduled matches for a selected date across all tournaments, grouped by tournament for easy overview.
+-   **Tournament Timezone Support**: Each tournament can have its own timezone setting (configurable by SuperAdmins during tournament creation/editing).
+Supported timezones include major cities in Mexico, USA, Latin America, and Europe.
+Default timezone is America/Mexico_City.

 # External Dependencies
 -   **Neon PostgreSQL**: Serverless PostgreSQL database.